Gerrydh/C-S-Exercises/README.md

 # HIGHER DIPLOMA IN DATA ANALYTICS - 2018

    ## **Programming and Scripting weekly Tasks**

     This repositery contains the weekly tasks completed for our Programming and Scripting module

 1. ### Week 1 -22-01-2018 to 28-01-2018

    *Fibonacci 30 exercise*

+   The Fibonacci sequence is a series of numbers where a number is found by adding the sum of the previous two numbers

 1. ### Week 2 -29-01-2018 to 04-02-2018

-   *Fibonacci Surname exercise*
+   *Fibonacci Forname/Surname exercise*

+   This excerise was to find the fibonacci number for the value of the first letters of my first and last names (G+H or

 1. ### Week 3 -05-02-2018 to 11-02-2018